0blio/fileGPS/README.md

 Email: michele.cisternino@protonmail.com

 ### Special thanks
-Special thanks to Panfilo Salutari for sharing with me ideas about the project.

 Thanks to Claudio Sala for the logo.

 ### Save an hacker from starvation by making a donation